-Register Value Direction Description SPC_CH0_STOPLEVEL 206020 read/write Defines the behavior after replay for channel 0 SPC_CH1_STOPLEVEL 206021 read/write Defines the behavior after replay for channel 1
+Register Value Direction Direction Description SPC_CH0_STOPLEVEL 206020 read/write Defines the behavior after replay for channel 0 SPC_CH1_STOPLEVEL 206021 read/write Defines the behavior after replay for channel 1

-Registe r Value Direction Description SPC_CH 2_STOPLEVEL 206022 read/write Defines the behavior after replay for channel 2 SPC_CH 3_STOPLEVEL 206023 read/write Defines the behavior after replay for channel 3 SPCM_STOPLVL_ZERO 16 alog output to enter zero level (D/A converter is fed with digital zero value). nous digital bits are replayed, these will be set to LOW state during pause.
-SPCM_STOPLVL_LOW 2 Defines the analog output to enter maximum negative level (D/A converter is fed with most negative level).
+Registe r Value Direction Description SPC_CH2_STOPLEVEL 206022 read/write Defines the behavior after replay for channel 2 SPC_CH 3_STOPLEVEL 206023 read/write Defines the behavior after replay for channel 3 SPCM_STOPLVL_ZERO 16 Defines the analog output to enter zero level (D/A converter is fed with digital zero value).
 When synchronous digital bits are replayed, these will be set to LOW state during pause.
+SPCM_STOPLVL_LOW 2 Defines the analog output to enter maximum negative level (D/A converter is fed with most negative level When synchronous digital bits are replayed, these will be set to LOW state during pause.
 SPCM_STOPLVL_HIGH 4 Defines the analog output to enter maximum positive level (D/A converter is fed with most positive level).
 When synchronous digital bits are replayed, these will be set to HIGH state during pause.
 SPCM_STOPLVL_HOLDLAST 8 Holds the last replayed sample on the analog output.
-When synchronous digital bits are replayed, their last state also be hold.
-SPCM_STOPLVL_CUSTOM 32 Allows to define a 16bit wide custom level per channel for the analog output to enter in pauses.
-The sample for exactly the same as during replay, as described in the "sample format" section.
-When synchronous digital bits are replayed along, the custom level must include these as well and therefore allowed a custom level for each multi-purpose line separately.
+When synchronous digital bits are replayed, their last st also be hold.
+SPCM_STOPLVL_CUSTOM 32 exactly the san When synchro te a 16bit wide custom level per channel for the analog output to enter in pauses.
+The sample format is ne as during replay, as described in the "sample formati" section. nous digital bits are replayed along, the custom level must include these as well and therefore allows to vel for each multi-purpose line separately.